-Wings and Wizards is an interactive, family-friendly exhibition where you get to solve puzzles and cast spells at Vancouver’s BC Place Stadium in 2021.
+Wings and Wizards was an interactive, family-friendly exhibition where you get to solve puzzles and cast spells at Vancouver’s BC Place Stadium in 2021.

-The attraction opened on June 8th and runs until September.
+The attraction opened on June 8th and ran until September 6th.

-If you like Harry Potter, you’ll like this event.
-Although it’s not affiliated with the Harry Potter franchise in any way, between the spells, Wizards’ academy, magical creatures and other elements, however, you’ll recognize the similarities.
+If you like Harry Potter, you would have liked this event.
+It’s not affiliated with the Harry Potter franchise in any way.
+That being said, between the spells, Wizards’ academy and other elements, you would have recognized the similarities.
 Harry Potter, Ron and Hermione were wizard apprentices at Hogwarts.
-Now you can be one in Vancouver.
+In 2021 you could have been one in Vancouver.

 Wings and Wizards in Vancouver

-Taking place at BC Place Stadium in downtown Vancouver, Wings and Wizards is a theatrical exhibition that runs for almost the entire summer in 2021.
-While suitable for children, the event advertises itself as fun for all ages.
-Kids and Harry Potter fans though will especially love it!
+Taking place at BC Place Stadium in downtown Vancouver, Wings and Wizards was a theatrical exhibition.
+It ran for almost the entire summer in 2021.
+While suitable for children, the event advertised itself as fun for all ages.
+Kids and Harry Potter fans though especially loved it!

-Each group of one to six people receives a magic wand which helps them navigate the experience.
-While Wings and Wizards is touch-free, the wand assists the group as they make their way through a magical forest and a wizard’s academy.
-Along the way guests encounter riddles and other obstacles in their path.
-The whole experience lasts for about three-quarters of an hour.
+Each group of one to six people received a magic wand which helped them navigate the experience.
+While Wings and Wizards was touch-free, the wand assisted the group as they made their way through a magical forest and a wizard’s academy.
+Along the route guests encountered riddles and other obstacles in their path.
+The whole experience lasted for about three-quarters of an hour.

-Wings and Wizards is produced by SHINE Experiences, a local non-profit production team.
-The exhibition is self-guided, using technology to provide an interactive and immersive story.
-The attraction was put together in a collaboration between SHINE Experiences and a couple of other Vancouver-based production companies.
+The self-guided exhibition used technology to provide an interactive and immersive story.
+The attraction was a production by SHINE Experiences and a couple of other Vancouver-based production companies.

 Where is Wings and Wizards

-The event is at BC Place Stadium.
-It doesn’t fill the stadium though, or even take place on the playing field area.
-It’s in a different area in the building.
-The entrance is at Gate A which is near the BC Sports Hall of Fame not far from the intersection of Robson Street and Beatty.
+The event was at BC Place Stadium.
+It didn’t fill the stadium though, or even take place on the playing field area.
+It was in a different area in the building.
+The entrance was at Gate A which is near the BC Sports Hall of Fame not far from the intersection of Robson Street and Beatty.
 The address is 777 Pacific Boulevard.

-Although not on the playing field, the exhibition is set up at around ground level in the stadium.
-You have to walk down the sloping halls within the building to get to the entrance.
-That in itself is actually kind of cool.
-The anticipation builds as you get closer to the venue.
+Although not on the playing field, the exhibition was at around ground level in the stadium.
+You haad to walk down the sloping halls within the building to get to the entrance.
+That in itself was actually kind of cool.
+The anticipation built as you got closer to the venue.

-The attraction itself is set up like a maze where you go from room to room, following instructions and magical footprint-like lights on the floor.
+The attraction itself was like a maze where you went from room to room, following instructions and magical footprint-like lights on the floor.
 Unlike in the main part of the stadium, the entire area has ceilings of an average height.
-It’s dark in most of the rooms, but not too dark.
+It was dark in most of the rooms, but not too dark.

 Staying Safe and Having Fun

-As Vancouver continues to fight the spread of COVID-19, the exhibition keeps pandemic-safety in mind.
-Wings and Wizards is an audio-visual experience, meaning that groups pass through without physically touching the exhibits.
-The magic wand each group receives is also a souvenir.
-The wand can be taken home at the end of the experience.
+As Vancouver continues to fight the spread of COVID-19, the exhibition kept pandemic-safety in mind.
+Wings and Wizards was an audio-visual experience, meaning that groups passed through without physically touching the exhibits.
+The magic wand each group received was also a souvenir.
+The wand could be taken home at the end of the experience.

-Only those in the same household bubble are allowed to visit Wings and Wizards together, at least initially.
-Each group can be up to six people.
-Face masks are required.
-Hand sanitizer must also be used prior to entering and groups are sent into the venue at staggered times to minimize contact.
-Measures such as these have been put in place to help make the experience as safe as it is fun.
+Each group could be up to six people.
+Face masks were required.
+Hand sanitizer also had to be used prior to entering and groups were sent into the venue at staggered times to minimize contact.
+Measures such as these were put in place to help make the experience as safe as it was fun.

-Note: The exhibition occasionally features flashing strobe lights and so might not be suitable for people with light sensitivities.
+Note: The exhibition occasionally featured flashing strobe lights and so wasn’t suitable for people with light sensitivities.

 Tickets and Admission

-Tickets can be purchased on the Wings and Wizards website.
+Tickets could be purchased on the Wings and Wizards website.
 Solo tickets cost $65 plus taxes and fees.
-Pricing for multiple tickets depends on how many people are in the group.
-Each additional person costs between about $30 and $40.
+Pricing for multiple tickets depended on how many people were in the group.
+Each additional person cost between about $30 and $40.
 Children, seniors and adults all cost the same.

-Admission to the attraction is via Gate A at BC Place Stadium.
+Admission to the attraction was via Gate A at BC Place Stadium.
 Gate A is near the side of the stadium facing Beatty Street and Robson Street.

-Ticket prices as of June 2021 are the following (including all fees, taxes and one wand per group):
+Ticket prices as of July 2021 were the following (including all fees, taxes and one wand per group):

 - 1 Ticket – $71.50